truefish/YMPlayer/README.md

 # YMPlayer
-Yandex Music PyQt5 Player (based on https://github.com/MarshalX/yandex-music-api)
+Yandex Music PyQt Player (based on https://github.com/MarshalX/yandex-music-api)

 You will need to install libraries for YMAPI (https://github.com/MarshalX/yandex-music-api), libraries for VLC and libraries for PyQt5.